patrick-llgc/Learning-Deep-Learning/paper_notes/solo.md

 tl;dr: Single-shot instance segmentation.

 #### Overall impression
 The paper proposes a simple frame work for instance segmentation directly.
 Essentially it is a YOLO architecture predicting additional HxW values at each cell.
-The HxW values are warped into a mask with the same resolution of the feature map.
+The HxW values are warped into a mask with the same resolution of the feature map. <-- **However there is an important trick that reshapes the SxSx(HxW) into HxWx(SxS).**

 Semantic segmentation classifies each pixel into a **fixed** number of categories.
 Instance segmentation has to deal with a **varying** number of instances.
 That is the biggest challenge.
 Instance segmentation can be sorted into top down approaches such as Mask RCNN and bottom up approaches such as [Associate Embedding](associative_embedding.md).

 The **decoupled SOLO** idea is fabulous and I think is partially inspired by [YOLACT](yolact.md) by predicting prototype 2S masks.

-This paper can be seen as an extension to the anchor-free object detection, such as [FCOS](fcos.md) and [CenterNet](centernet_ut.md).
+This paper can be seen as an extension to the anchor-free object detection, such as [FCOS](fcos.md) and [CenterNet](centernet_ut.md), but with the important trick of reshaping the tensor. <-- See discussion in [TensorMask](tensormask.md).

+Direct spatial2channel leads to spatial alignment too poor to guarantee good mask quality. (see natural representation in [TensorMask](tensormask.md)).
+However it should be enough to guarantee the SxS order.

 #### Key ideas
 - **Grid cell**: assumption is each cell of the SxS grid must belong to one individual instance.
 The instance mask branch has $H \times W \times S^2$ dimension.